brandonweiss/anti-pattern/source/posts/2014-02-04-testing-the-protocol-subdomain-and-host-of-a-rack-app-with-rack-test.html.md

 title: Testing the Protocol, Subdomain, and Host of a Rack App with Rack::Test
 ---

-I've used [Rack::Test][rack-test] to test Rails and other rack-based frameworks for a long time, but the first time I needed to test the protocol (scheme) of an app I was stumped.
+I’ve used [Rack::Test][rack-test] to test Rails and other rack-based frameworks for a long time, but the first time I needed to test the protocol (“http” or “https”) of an app I was stumped.

 I wanted to write a test that ensured that non-HTTPS requests were rejected in production, but the request methods in Rack::Test take a path (e.g. `get "/blog"`) and the protocol/host always defaults to "http://example.org".

-The code being tested eventually looked like this.
+The code being tested looked like this.

 ```ruby
 class API < Grape::API